top of page

 OK, it has been coming one day late every 71 years since 21 December.
 Does it mean it will continue to shift right?
 That's correct!

-So though our celebrations are based on when Sun appears to enter the Makar Rasi (Capricornus constellation), please do not ignore the December Solstice.
-Let us celebrate that as well in equal enthusiasm to worship and respect our life giving star the Sun and the wonder of a planet called the Earth.
+Though our celebrations are based on when Sun appears to enter the Makar Rasi (Capricornus constellation), please do not ignore the December Solstice.
+Let us celebrate that as well in equal enthusiasm to worship and respect our life giving star, the Sun, and the wonder of a planet called the Earth.

 Recent Posts